devschool-rocks/www/articles/coding-bootcamp-preview-free-week-of-code-puerto-vallarta.md

 A. https://www.eventbrite.com/e/free-week-of-code-a-coding-bootcamp-introduction-in-paradise-tickets-20160454462

-## Q. What will I learn specificall at this bootcamp preview?
+## Q. What will I learn specifically at this bootcamp preview?

 A. Since it is a bootcamp preview as well as being a free week of code, the things we will be teaching you will be heavily influenced by how we do things here at Devschool.

-For instance we will teach you how to configure Vi from vanilla install to a rockstar developmen tool and how to use it like a true kneckbearded hacker.
+For instance we will teach you how to configure Vi from vanilla install to a rockstar development tool and how to use it like a true kneckbearded hacker.
 We will also teach you a bunch of UNIX command line tricks to make you a better developer.

 To top it off, we will build some Ruby apps using Jim's own style of functional programming in Ruby and you will learn the difference between a function and a method, and why program state is a dangerous thing.